configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 ## How does it work? - Anatomy of a Targeting Rule

-A targeting rule has two parts: the IF part and the THEN part.
+A targeting rule consists of two parts: the IF part and the THEN part.

 *TODO - add screenshot*